 Yes.
 You will have some immunity against closely related viruses that may persist for one or more years, but your immunity level depends on your health.
 You should still get this year's vaccination because it protects against viruses that were not covered in last year's vaccine.

-No. Although the antibody response to the flu vaccine may be low, a booster dose of vaccine does not appear to improve the immune response.
+No. Although the antibody response to the flu vaccine might be low, a booster dose of vaccine does not appear to improve the immune response.

 Recent studies concluded that anyone with egg allergies can now safely receive any licensed and recommended flu vaccine.
 Please talk to your doctor’s office if you have any questions.

-Any woman who is pregnant or nursing during flu season should get a seasonal flu vaccine.
+Women who are pregnant or nursing during flu season should get a seasonal flu vaccine.

-Children aged 6 months through 8 years require two doses of influenza vaccine (administered a minimum of four weeks apart) during their first season of vaccination to optimize immune response.
+Children aged 6 months through 8 years require two doses of influenza vaccine (administered at least 4 weeks apart) during their first season of vaccination to optimize immune response.